dse/cheat-sheets/dom-events.md

 equivalent to `DOMContentLoaded`, with the following exception:

 -   If the browser fires `DOMContentLoaded` before `.ready(handler)` is called, the `handler` function will still be executed.
+(See "Execute on `document.DOMContentLoaded` or Immediately", above.)

+-   Something involving Internet Explorer versions 10 and earlier.
+    You probably don't care about those browsers.

-The currently recommended syntax to register a `ready` event handler:
+The currently recommended syntax to register a `ready` event handler is one of the following:

 ```
 $(function () {